-Once a droplet temperature stabilises at $\theta_{D2}$, the RHS of (\ref{eq:dS ND}) becomes nearly constant, giving rise to a linear decrease of $S$ with time -- the well-known $D^2$ law \cite{Spalding1950}.
+Once a droplet temperature stabilizes at $\theta_{D2}$, the RHS of (\ref{eq:dS ND}) becomes nearly constant, giving rise to a linear decrease of $S$ with time -- the well-known $D^2$ law \cite{Spalding1950}.
 The slope,

-can be estimated by fitting a straight line to experimental measurements of $S$ vs.\ $t$ in the vaporising stage.
-Eq.\ \eqref{eq:alpha} then yields an estimate for the value of the constant $\mathcal{F}$.
-We use the results of Lieber \textit{et al.} \cite{Lieber2021}, who recorded the vaporisation of levitating saliva droplets, to evaluate $\mathcal{F}$ by least-squares fitting to the data with $\phi=0.534$ in figure \ref{fig:S(t) comparison} (blue), yielding $\mathcal{F}=0.707$.
-This value is then substituted back to (\ref{eq:dS ND})-(\ref{eq:dtheta ND}) and used to predict the vaporisation at $\phi=0.067$ (green), showing a good quantitative agreement.
-This vindicates the use of our model to describe the vaporisation of saliva droplets.
+can be estimated by fitting a straight line to experimental measurements of $S$ vs.\ $t$ in the vaporizing stage. \ \eqref{eq:alpha} then yields an estimate for the value of the constant $\mathcal{F}$.
+We use the results of Lieber \textit{et al.} \cite{Lieber2021}, who recorded the vaporization of levitating saliva droplets, to evaluate $\mathcal{F}$ by least-squares fitting to the data with $\phi=0.534$ in figure \ref{fig:S(t) comparison} (blue), yielding $\mathcal{F}=0.707$.
+This value is then substituted back to (\ref{eq:dS ND})-(\ref{eq:dtheta ND}) and used to predict the vaporization at $\phi=0.067$ (green), showing a good quantitative agreement.
+Encouraged by this agreement, we use the model to describe the vaporization throughout the calculations that follow.